 Indicator Scope Calculated methodology Standard Unit Category 7: employee commuting This category includes emissions from the commuting of Essentra employees to Essentra sites.
 Emissions from teleworking (i.e. employees working remotely) is not included in this category.
 Total distance travelled and the mode of commuting of employees is obtained through an employee questionnaire.
 A sample covering 10% of Essentra's total number of employees was collected across Europe, the Americas and Asia Pacific and extrapolated to reflect the employee commuting emissions generated across all company operations.
-A distance-based methodology is used and relevant emissions factors for each transport mode are sourced from the 2023 UK Government Greenhouse Gas Conversion Factors database.
-COze Category 10: processing of sold products Essentra's estimated downstream emissions generated from the processing of all Essentra products sold within the reporting year.
-In this category, Essentra's sold products are categorized as intermediate products that then have further processing prior to use.
-We have grouped our products into 3 main product categories that we sell.
+A distance-based methodology is used and relevant emissions factors for each transport mode are sourced from the latest UK Government Greenhouse Gas Conversion Factors database.
+CO2e Category 8: upstream leased assets This category includes emissions from the operation of assets beyond Essentra's operational control and not already reported in Essentra's Scope 1 and 2 emissions inventory.
+Where available, an asset-specific calculation methodology is applied using asset-specific fuel and energy use data, and applying the relevant fuel and electricity emissions factors sourced from the latest UK Government Greenhouse Gas Conversion Factors database.
+Where unavailable, emissions are estimated for each leased assets based on industry-average emissions factors based on building type and floor space as detailed in Appendix A. CO2e Category 10: processing of sold products Essentra's estimated downstream emissions generated from the processing of all Essentra products sold within the reporting year.
+Essentra's sold products are categorized as intermediate products that then have further processing prior to use.
+These products have been grouped into 3 main product categories that we sell.
 The groups are Electrical Equipment & Machinery, Containers & Packaging and Automobiles & Components.
-A spend-based calculation was made based parts sold in the reporting year and product range-specific emissions factors.
-COze Category 12: end of life treatment of sold products Emissions from the waste disposal and treatment of manufactured products sold in the reporting year at the end of their life.
-Factored (finished) goods are not included, nor is total mass of sold packaging.
-An average-data methodology was used to calculate the emissions arising from the end of life treatment of Essentra's sold products.
-Due to limited weight data availability, the total weight of our sold manufactured products (kg) was calculated through applying an internal waste % per site to the sum of procured raw material (resin and metals).
-A combination of qualitative internal waste destination mapping and global waste disposal trends were also used to allocate a disposal method to the sold Essentra products.
-To calculate the end of life emissions generated CO2e for our goods for resale products, an extrapolation based on manufactured sold products data was applied.
-Category 13: downstream leased assets Essentra's estimated downstream emissions generated from Essentra's leased assets within the reporting year.
-Asset-specific methodology, used to calculate the emissions arising from the end of life treatment of Essentra's sold products.
-Historic scope 1 and scope 2 emissions data from each individual leased asset was used.
-CO2e
+A spend-based calculation is used based on the cost of processing of these parts sold and product range-specific emissions factors from the EPA supply chain dataset applied.
+CO2e Category 12: end of life treatment of sold products Emissions from the waste disposal and treatment of manufactured products sold in the reporting year at the end of their life.
+The total mass of sold packaging is excluded.
+An average-data methodology is used to calculate the emissions arising from the end of life treatment of Essentra's sold products.
+Due to limited weight data availability, the total weight of our sold manufactured products (kg) is calculated through applying an internal waste % per site to the sum of procured raw material (resin and metals).
+A combination of qualitative internal waste destination mapping and global waste disposal trend are used to allocate a disposal method and UK Government emissions factors to the sold Essentra products.
+To calculate the end of life emissions generated for our goods for resale products, an estimation based on revenue extrapolation is used.
+CO2e Category 13: downstream leased assets Essentra's estimated downstream emissions generated from Essentra's leased assets within the reporting year.
+Where available, an asset-specific calculation methodology is applied using asset-specific fuel and energy use data, and applying the relevant fuel and electricity emissions factors sourced from the latest UK Government Greenhouse Gas Conversion Factors database.
+Where unavailable, emissions are estimated for each leased assets based on industry-average emissions factors based on building type and floor space as detailed in Appendix A. COze